PolideaInternal/beam/README.md

 ### OAuth token
 SnowflakeIO also supports OAuth token.

 **IMPORTANT**: SnowflakeIO requires valid OAuth access token.
-It will no be able to refresh the token nor obtain it using web-based flow.
+It will neither be able to refresh the token nor obtain it using web-based flow.
 Please refer to [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/oauth-intro.html) on how to create an OAuth integration and obtain the token.